Health Care Management Specialist

 5.

 Reporting.
-Forwards copies of the service provider reports to the member’s treating physician.
-Discusses with the member the report recommendations and resulting recovery plan to ensure they feel well-supported and confident in the plans.
+Forward copies of the service provider reports to the member’s treating physician.
+Review the report recommendations and recovery plan with the member to ensure they feel supported and confident in the approach.

 6.